ptmp13/json-format-docview/README.md

+# Some fix

+Format JSON only in DocView Tab.

 # JSON Content

 A Kibana plugin to pretty print JSON strings in the Kibana Discover/Logs tab.
 This doesn't index the JSON content, it just pretty prints & highlights it in the console for easier reading.